RobStarek/mda-tomo/README.md

 # mda-tomo
-Data and simulations for the "Measurement-device agnostic quantum tomography" paper
+Data and simulations for the "Measurement-device agnostic quantum tomography" paper.
+It contains simulations, acquisition software and data processing scripts.